jaysonmulwa/werapay/README.md

 ## WeraPay v1.0.0

-Wera is A sheng'(Swahili-English Kenyan slang) word that means `work`.
+Wera is a Sheng' (Swahili-English Kenyan slang) word that means `work`.
 Therefore, Wera Pay loosely translates to Work pay.

 ### About